-• Records of risk-related processes and standards, decisions and information are readily available and utilised consistently by decision-makers.
-The procedures and standards look beyond internal records to support and draw on shared industry knowledge in decision-making.
-The organisation's records and decision making are shared with industry and the organisation uses industry data in its own decision-making and reviews, and this is effective in developing cross-industry best practice.
-Documented information contains appropriate identification and description, format, status, review and approval.
-Culture All employees understand why corporate knowledge is important and work with the organisational processes to develop and maintain it.
-Record keeping includes sharing relevant records during collaborative working.
-Records are kept of important information and decisions that are likely to be valuable in the future. • There are some records of information on important risk controls, but the records are inconsistent and not used effectively by decision-makers.
-Procedures are used for managing some record keeping, document control and knowledge management, but are inconsistent in use across the organisation.
-There are records of processes and standards for main risks which are used to inform decisions, but are used inconsistently across the organisation.
-Records are created, maintained and updated by appropriate competent individuals.
-Culture There are pockets of information retention by individuals or parts of the organisation, but the importance of developing and retaining corporate knowledge is not widely understood or valued. • There are few or no written records.
-Procedures to identify and manage record keeping, document and knowledge management do not exist or are weak.
-Any decisions made are frequently only based on an individual's knowledge.
-The organisation is unable to use records to demonstrate that risk management was considered in decision-making.
-There is no sharing of information on decision-making.
-Culture There is no evidence of corporate knowledge, only individual's memory.
+- Records of risk-related processes and standards, decisions and information are readily available and utilised consistently by decision-makers. - The procedures and standards look beyond internal records to support and draw on shared industry knowledge in decision-making.

+- The organisation's records and decision making are shared with industry and the organisation uses industry data in its own decision-making and reviews, and this is effective in developing cross-industry best practice. - Documented information contains appropriate identification and description, format, status, review and approval. - There are some records of information on important risk controls, but the records are inconsistent and not used effectively by decision-makers. - Procedures are used for managing some record keeping, document control and knowledge management, but are inconsistent in use across the organisation. - There are records of processes and standards for main risks which are used to inform decisions, but are used inconsistently across the organisation. - Records are created, maintained and updated by appropriate competent individuals. - There are few or no written records. - Procedures to identify and manage record keeping, document and knowledge management do not exist or are weak. - Any decisions made are frequently only based on an individual's knowledge. - The organisation is unable to use records to demonstrate that risk management was considered in decision-making. - There is no sharing of information on decision-making.